awsdocs/amazon-rds-user-guide/doc_source/logs-events-streams-console.md

 1. Choose **Configuration**\.

-   The following example shows the status of the database activity streams for your RDS for Oracle DB instance\.
+   The following example shows the status of the database activity streams for your DB instance\.
 ![\[Enhanced Monitoring\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/oracle-das.png)